spotaws/vstruct/README.md

     vstruct.read("name:z128 position:{ &coord }")

+### 5.6 Backreferences ###

+In addition to numeric literals, vstruct supports *backreferences*, allowing the value from an earlier read to be used directly in the format string, instead of needing to perform one read, then construct a new format string based on the results.
+Backreferences are supported for repeat counts and field widths; they are *not* currently supported for bitpacks.

+A backreference consists of a valid Lua identifier, or sequence of such identifiers separated by `.`, prefixed with a `#`.
+When encountered on read or write, the value of the named field will be used.
+If that field has not been read yet, or if it does not hold a numeric type, an error is thrown.

+Using backreferences allows you to replace this code:

+    local header = vstruct.read(fd, "offset:u4 count:u4")
+    local toc = vstruct.read(fd, "@"..header.offset.." "..header.count.."*&toc_entry")

+With the much more readable:

+    local toc = vstruct.read(fd, [[
+        header:{ offset:u4 count:u4 }
+        @#header.offset #header.count * &toc_entry
+    ]])

+Note that when writing, it is (as always) up to the caller to make sure the data structure is internally consistent; if you use the above code to read in a TOC, add or remove entries from it, and then write it back out, make sure you also update `toc.header.count` accordingly!

 ## 6. Data Items ##

 This section describes the individual field types that make up the bulk of a format string, as well as the seek and endianness controls available.
 All data items consist of a single letter or punctuation character, optionally followed by one or more comma-separated numbers indicating the size of the corresponding field (or other parameters specific to the type).

 By convention, in this section, upper-case single letters represent decimal numbers to be filled in when the format string is written.
 In particular, *S* is consistently used to mean the size, in bytes, of a field, and *A* an address or offset in the packed data.

+Sizes and offsets can be either numeric literals or [backreferences](#56-backreferences), although the latter is usually only useful for seeking and, sometimes, string formats.

 ### 6.1 Controlling Endianness ###